About Us

 Membership

-Any person who has been a member of the Australian Defence Force for at least six months (unless discharged earlier for reasons outside their control), or who served with or supported the armed forces of an allied or Commonwealth country, may be admitted as a Service Member of RSL NSW.
-Any non-veteran may join the League as an Affiliate Member at sub-Branches that accept this category of membership.
+Any person who has been a member of the Australian Defence Force for at least one day, or who served with or supported the armed forces of an allied or Commonwealth country, may be admitted as a Service Member of RSL NSW.

-There are currently over 315 sub-Branches across the state, organised into 23 District Councils.
+There are currently more than 315 sub-Branches across the state, organised into 23 District Councils.
 Most sub-Branches represent a geographic area, but a few represent a particular occupation or branch of the armed forces.
 Find out more about becoming a member of RSL NSW.

-RSL NSW currently has over 24,000 members across membership categories which includes both Service and Affiliate members.
-Membership and eligibility are covered by Clauses 3 and 4 of the constitution.
+RSL NSW currently has more than 30,000 total members across membership categories which include Service and Affiliate members.
+Membership and eligibility are covered by Clauses 3 and 4 of the Constitution.

 Contact RSL NSW

-Contact us via our website enquiry form.
+Contact us via our enquiry form.
 Alternatively, you can find your local sub-Branch.